-Instructor: Rick DeVallance - eighth degree
+Instructor: Rick DeVallance - tenth degree

 President and founder -- Rick's Academy of Self Defense and the American Independent Karate Association (Amer.
 I.K.A.)